Hawthorn Bridge: Subsequent developments

-Because the bridge joins two municipalities and is crossed by a tramway, there have always been problems with management, on-going maintenance and finance.
-In 1928, when funds to repair or replace the bridge were not available, the Richmond City Engineer declared it unsafe and closed it.

-The State Government was forced to act and, after much debate, the bridge was repaired, strengthened and widened by the Railways Construction Branch, using in-situ electric arc welding.
+As the bridge joins two municipalities and is crossed by a tramway, there have always been problems with management, on-going maintenance and finance.
+In 1928, when funds to repair or replace the bridge were unavailable, a Richmond City engineer declared it unsafe and closed it.
+The Victorian Government was forced to act and, after much debate, the bridge was repaired, strengthened and widened by the Railways Construction Branch, using in-situ electric arc welding.
 The timber deck was also replaced with reinforced concrete.

-Today, the deck of the bridge retains its 1931 appearance, but the trusses, piers and abutments underneath appear as they were in 1861.
+The deck of the bridge retains its 1931 appearance, but the trusses, piers and abutments underneath appear as they were in 1861.

-The bridge is listed on the Victorian Heritage Register.